Shaggy0815/mynx/README.md

 What is Mynx?
 ----------------

-Mynx is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Mynx uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Mynx Core is the name of open source software which enables the use of this currency.
+Mynx is a Decentralized, Community Driven, Proof of Work (PoW) Crypto Currency with the goal of stepping away from the stereotypical Dog Coins inciting a new area to the Crypto Markets.

-For more information, as well as an immediately useable, binary version of the Mynx Core software, see [https://mynx.org](https://mynx.org).
+For more information, as well as an immediately useable, binary version of the Mynx Core software, see [https://mynxcoin.com](https://mynxcoin.com).

 License
 -------